HW-Wright/pp4-photography-blog/README.md

 - Deleting a comment refreshes the page with the comment removed, and the option to do so is only available to the comment creator.
 - Each post can be updated and deleted, and the option is only available to the post creator.
 - Signing out works as desired, the user can no longer engage with the posts or comments, simply view.
-- Signing up to the site sucessfully creates a user instance in the Django user model.
+- Signing up to the site successfully creates a user instance in the Django user model.
 - The site is fully responsive from 400pc vw to 2500vw.

 ### Validators
 ----------------------------
-- The CSS in this projject was validated with no errors.
+- The CSS in this project was validated with no errors.
 - ![CSS validation](/documentation/readme-images/css-validator-pp4.jpeg)
 - The HTML in this project was validated with no errors:
 - ![index.html validation](/documentation/readme-images/index.html-validator-pp4.png)